hecool108/graphql-schema-proxy/README.md

 ### Create a watcher

-Now you have a proxy url like :
+Now you have a endpoint url like :

 https://something.up.railway.app/

-I use @parcel/watcher to create a simple watcher
+I use @parcel/watcher to create a simple watcher, here are the must have packages:
 ```bash
 bun add @graphql-codegen/cli @parcel/watcher
 ```